Long-Bottom-Leaf/Term-3-Java-QAP-1/README.md

 2. What online resources you have used?
 (My lectures, YouTube, Stack overflow etc.)

-    I used lecture videos, notes, w3schools, and chatGPT
+    I used lecture videos, notes, w3schools, and chatGPT/copilot for error checking and some code explanations

 3. Did you need to ask any of your friends in solving the problems.
 (If yes, please mention name of the friend.
 They must be amongst your class fellows.)

+    Nope!

 4. Did you need to ask questions to any of your instructors?
 If so, how many questions did you ask (or how many help sessions did you require)?

     Nope!

-5. Rate (subjectively) the difficulty of each question from your own perspective, and whether you feel confident that you can solve a similar but different problem requiring some of the same techniques in the future now that you’ve completed this one.
+5. Rate (subjectively) the difficulty of each question from your own perspective, and whether you feel confident that you can solve a similar but different problem requiring some of the same techniques in the future now that youâ€™ve completed this one.

+    Fairly confident, with most stuff I just need to practice